torchmd/torchmd-net/README.md

 objects, containing at least the keys `z` (atom types) and `pos` (atomic coordinates), as well as `y` (label), `dy` (derivative of the label w.r.t atom coordinates) or both.

 ### Custom prior models
-In addition to implementing a custom dataset class, it is also possible to add a custom prior model to the model by returning it from the dataset class.
-By implementing the `prior_model` function inside the dataset class, the returned module will automatically be included in the model.
-For an example, have a look at the QM9 dataset's `prior_model` function and the corresponding `torchmdnet.priors.Atomref` prior class.
+In addition to implementing a custom dataset class, it is also possible to add a custom prior model to the model.
+This can be done by implementing a new prior model class in `torchmdnet.priors` and adding the argument `--prior-model <PriorModelName>`.
+As an example, have a look at `torchmdnet.priors.Atomref`.

 ## Multi-Node Training
 __Currently does not work with the most recent PyTorch Lightning version.
 Tested up to pytorch-lightning==1.2.10__